-If we have not yet used the image and there is no .MAPMETA or .XML accessory file for it, we will be stuck with either getting fresh copies of the GeoTIFFs from the original source, or painfully trying to find out from that original source exactly what the projections were and manually specifying them for each such image by manually launching Assign Initial Coordinate System in the Component pane.
+If we have not yet used the image and there is no .MAPMETA or .XML accessory file for it, we will be stuck with either getting fresh copies of the GeoTIFFs from the original source, or painfully trying to find out from that original source exactly what the projections were and manually specifying them for each such image by manually launching Assign Initial Coordinate System in the Info pane.

 Restoring GeoTIFFs - If we have a GeoTIFF that was opened in an image editor and killed by an inexpert user, there is a chance to save that GeoTIFF if it has ever been saved by Release 8, Radian Studio or Manifold System.

 When writing a TIF that is a GeoTIFF, Release 8 creates an auxiliary XML file that stores the projection information for that TIF.
 When writing a TIF that is a GeoTIFF both Radian Studio and Manifold will create a .MAPMETA accessory file that saves the projection information for the TIF.
 If we have either a Release 8 XML or a .MAPMETA file for the former GeoTIFF, we can restore it.